Did you finally get the green light? Before hitting the accelerator make sure to grab a pre-production checklist for your upcoming tasks.

 Create a shot list

-13. Create a shot list
+13. Create a Shot List

 You're so close you can taste it.

-A little nervous?
+Feeling nervous?
 Check.

-A little excited?
+Feeling excited?
 Check.

-A lot hectic?
+Feeling hectic?
 Double Check.

 Planning is everything.
 Whether you’re using a shot list template or a shot list software like StudioBinder, you’ll want to work with your director, AD, and DP to finalize the daily shooting game plan.